ew947202/obsidian_vault/00 Meta/02 PTIs/I would like to change some settings for my Ethernet adapter.md

 ---
 ## Daily Log
 ### [[2024-09-13]]
-- [ ] Reached out to users manager to see if they approve request
+- [x] Reached out to users manager to see if they approve request
-	- [ ] Will need to reach out to Brian to see if he approves the request as well
+	- [x] Will need to reach out to Brian to see if he approves the request as well
+- [x] Reached out to both manager and [[Brian Crowell]] to get approval
 ---